 Research shows a significant link between young people’s experience of the world of work while at school, and their future employment.
 It is proven that those students who actively take part in employer related activity at school, such as career insights, mentoring, work tasters, work experience, are more likely to find fulfilling employment later in life.

-Many opportunities like the Careers Fair in Year 9, the Work Experience Programme and Lionheart Challenge in Year 10, the Careers Interview for every Year 11 student and a huge range of additional activities for Year 12, are a compulsory part of the school day.
+Many opportunities like the Careers Networking event in Year 9, the Work Experience Programme and Enterprise Challenge in Year 10, the Careers Interview for every Year 11 student and a huge range of additional activities for Year 12 and 13 are a compulsory part of the school day.
 There are other opportunities that require students to volunteer their involvement.
 These might include specific industry careers talks or employer visits.
 We ask parents to encourage students to engage fully with the many opportunities that are provided to them.
-In addition, we provide regularly updated opportunities for Sixth Formers on the school intranet, Burntwood Connect, related to work experience, employer insight days, apprenticeships and higher education.
-Students are encouraged to access this information during tutor time but it is helpful if parents/guardians also remind students to take a look and sign up appropriately.
+In addition, we provide regularly updated opportunities and a regular newsletter on the internal Teams channels.
+These include work experience, employer insight days, apprenticeships and higher education.
+Students are encouraged to access this information during tutor time, but it is helpful if parents/guardians also remind students to take a look and sign up appropriately.

 Year 13 onwards – There are various options for students leaving Burntwood in Year 13.
 The vast majority of our students choose to go to university, or to an alternative Further Education provider such as an art college.
 Some prefer to take a gap year first.
-Others apply for an apprenticeship which sometimes includes doing a degree and a small number elect to go straight into the workplace.
+Others apply for an apprenticeship which sometimes includes doing a degree.
+Some students elect to go straight into the workplace.

 These websites are a useful starting point to support students exploring their options.